 Local Sourcing of Materials

-A significant 90% of the materials used in the Anālakṣhya MSCS come from India.
-This success lessens reliance on foreign supplies and supports the government’s Make in India effort.
-“The system absorbs radar waves very well over a wide range, offering strong protection against radar-guided missiles and Synthetic Aperture Radar (SAR),” IIT-K stated in their announcement.
+A large 90% of the materials used in the Anālakṣhya MSCS come from India.
+This success means that India doesn’t have to rely as much on foreign supplies and helps the government’s Make in India campaign.
+IIT-K said in their announcement, “The system absorbs radar waves very well over a wide range, offering strong protection against radar-guided missiles and Synthetic Aperture Radar (SAR).”

 Production and Use